The Only Thing to Fear

 It was bigger than a man.
 It had inhuman ferocity like some unleashed wild animal.
 Yet, its movement was controlled like a seasoned predator.
 “What the hell is this thing?”
 I thought!
 "I've never faced anything like this before."

 The closer we got to each other, the bigger the thing became.
+My body vibrated with adrenaline and chilled with fear.

 It is said, “The only thing to fear is fear itself.”
 Rather… the only thing to fear… is yourself.